Philosophie-ch/philoAssets/README.md

     + Easy uploads and downloads
     + User management system

-- **Dialectica Server**: simple backend server to provide custom routing for Dialectica's assets.
-Features:
-    + Backend only, no GUI
-    + Written in Rust for performance
-    + Source code and Dockerfile at `dialectica-server`

 - **Notes**:
     + The container's ports are not exposed to the internet, nor mapped to the server's ports (except for the NPM ports).
 Instead, they are exposed to the host machine, and then proxied by Nginx Proxy Manager.
 This is a more secure setup and it is recommended to keep it this way.
     + All data is decoupled from this tech stack.
 This means that everything you configure (users in the apps, SSL certs, actual asset files) will persist even if you kill the containers.
 This implies you need a manual configuration step the first time you run this and back them up on your own, see below.